 Of course, Thinadhoo has a cool beach, but the reef is so-so – dead.
-Near the island there are many places for diving and snorkelling (including night snorkelling / diving with nurse sharks).
+Near the island, there are many places for diving and snorkeling (including night snorkeling/diving with nurse sharks).
 There are several uninhabited islands and sandbanks.

 Previously, the transfer was only by Plumeria for $ 65 one way per person, but nowadays there are independent transport companies with lower prices.

 At the moment, this is the only island that I visited in Vaavu Atoll.

 Number of visits – 1.
 A well-known island with cheap hotels.
 Nearby there is a desert island that is equipped for tourists.
 But at the same time, there is absolutely no entry into the water – a lot of dead coral.
 Also, there is no house reef.
 But you can do surfing.
 Among the advantages, I would include resorts open for visits, cheap excursions, and an affordable shuttle service.